 The three primary types of federal student aid are grants, loans, and part-time employment opportunities.

-Federal aid covers school expenses such as tuition and fees, room and board, books and supplies, transportation.
+Federal aid covers school expenses such as tuition and fees, room and board, books, school supplies, and transportation.

 Complete the Free Application for Federal Student Aid (FAFSA) online.
-Using the Web version is faster and fewer mistakes are made because of built-in edits that help prevent costly errors.
-By listing our school code, we will be allowed to receive your information from central processor within three weeks from the date you file online.
+Using the Web version is faster and costly mistakes are avoided due to a built-in editor.
+By entering SFSC’s school code 001522, we will be allowed to receive your information from central processor within three weeks from the date you file online.

 Yes, you must apply every year!
 The priority date for SFSC is March 15 each year.
 The state aid deadline date for Florida is May 15 each year.
 The FAFSA application is available after Oct.
 1 each year.

 Step Six of the FAFSA form asks which colleges you want to receive your FAFSA information.
-If SFSC is your choice, you will enter SFSC Federal School Code of 001522.
+If SFSC is your choice, enter SFSC Federal School Code of 001522.

 If you are not able to answer yes in Step Three of the FAFSA, you are considered a dependent student and must report your parents’ income and assets as well as your own information on the FAFSA.
 Federal student aid programs are based on the principle that students (and their parents or spouse, if applicable) are considered the primary source of support for postsecondary education.
 Not living with parents or not being claimed by them on the tax form does not determine dependency status.

-No, as an independent student, you only report your income and assets (and those of a spouse, if married).
-Remember, if married, your tax filing status is married filing jointly or married filing separate.
+No. As an independent student, you only need to report your income and assets (and those of your spouse, if married).
+Remember: if you are married, your tax filing status is either married filing jointly or married filing separately.

 Student’s general eligibility criteria: